 Today, Renate and Rudi run the new lodges with chalets and apartments with a lot of passion and take care of your well-being.
 We have an open ear for any request of our guests and provide them with stimulating leisure and activity tips.
-Our daughter, Nadine, shows us the world through a child’s eye and makes it clear how to have a successful family holiday.
+Our two daughters, Nadine and Katja, show us the world through children’s eyes and make it clear how to have a successful family holiday.
 Farm life is still important to us; we enjoy looking after our apple orchards and fruit meadows – the fact you’re spending your holiday on a fruit farm certainly won’t go unnoticed.
 You’re welcome to join us at work in the orchards and discover the craft of apple picking for yourself.
 The best way to end the evening in summer is with a private barbecue with your loved ones.
 You can reserve one of our barbecue areas or a barbecue for a fee.
 For us, Kessler’s Mountain Lodge is a unique place of strength that has made our dream come true.

 Our contribution to a green future